Maximal $\mathrm{PSL_2}$ subgroups of exceptional groups of Lie type

-In this section we describe the simple modules for $H=\SL_2(3^a)$ for $a\leq 7$, describe various extensions between some of the simple modules, and prove the existence or non-existence of various indecomposable modules.
+In this section we describe the simple modules for $H=\SL_2(3^a)$ for $1\leq a\leq 7$, describe various extensions between some of the simple modules, and prove the existence or non-existence of various indecomposable modules.

 Let $L=\SL_2(3)\leq H$.
-The simple modules for $L$ have dimension $1$, $2$ and $3$, with only the $2$ being faithful.
-Therefore, the modules for $H$ are tensor products of modules of dimension $2$ and $3$, with a module of dimension $2^m3^n$ being faithful if and only if $m$ is odd.
+The simple modules for $L$ have dimension $1$, $2$ and $3$, with only the $2$-dimensional being faithful.
+Therefore, the non-trivial simple modules for $H$ are tensor products of modules of dimension $2$ and $3$, with a module of dimension $2^m3^n$ being faithful if and only if $m$ is odd.

 Writing $2_i$ for the image of $2$ under $i$ iterations of the Frobenius map, and similarly for $3_i$, the simple modules for $H$ can be labelled by $2^m3^n_{r_1,\dots,r_{m+n}}$, where $m,n\geq 0$ are integers, $\{r_1,\dots,r_{m+n}\}\subset \{1,\dots,a\}$ with the $r_i$ distinct, with